If you’re reading this, I presume it’s because you want to know how to live on one income. That may be because you want to or because you have to.

 Unless you have a strong earner and low living costs already, these steps probably won’t get you all the way to living on one income.
 However, they’re good steps to start with and continually revisit.

-You’ll make spending choices you make, day in, day out, and it is these that, over time, will lead to your success.
+The spending choices you make, day in, day out will, over time, lead to your success.
 In the words of Robert Louis Stevenson “Don’t judge each day by the harvest you reap, but by the seeds you plant”.

 What seeds have you planted to help you live on one income or are you already reaping the harvest?